HBernigau/StackOverflowAnalysis/README.md

 program of the [Technical University of Munich (Germany)](https://www.tum.de/) and the [University of St. Gallen (Switzerland)](https://www.es.unisg.ch/en/university-st-gallen-hsg) with an exchange module in [Tsinghua University, Beijing](https://www.tsinghua.edu.cn/en/).

-Many thanks at to my Supervisor, [Prof. Barbara Weber](https://www.alexandria.unisg.ch/persons/8178), chair of [Software Systems Programming and Development](https://ics.unisg.ch/chair-se-weber) of the University of St. Gallen!
+Many thanks at this point to my Supervisor, [Prof. Barbara Weber](https://www.alexandria.unisg.ch/persons/8178), chair of [Software Systems Programming and Development](https://ics.unisg.ch/chair-se-weber) of the University of St. Gallen!

-My participation in that program was financed by my Employer, [d-fine GmbH](https://www.d-fine.com/), what I am very thankful for.
+My participation in that program was financed by my Employer, [d-fine GmbH](https://www.d-fine.com/), what I am also very thankful for.

-I am also very thankful to my wife and to my son for being very supportive in that rather stressful period of time consisting basically of working, coding, fighting with the underlying technologies, reading articles and writing my Mater thesis...
+I am also very thankful to my *wife and to my nearly two years old son* for being very supportive in that rather stressful period of time consisting basically of working, coding, fighting with the underlying technologies, reading articles and writing my Mater thesis...